IOS 15: Weather

 Weather received an overhaul, with new animations and weather maps in full screen, and the weather icon was updated.
-The app also has a next-time precipitation notifications feature which allows the user to get a notification whenever rain or snow is going to start or stop within the next hour for the user’s current location and each saved location, independently.
+The app also has a next-time precipitation notifications feature which allows the user to get a notification whenever rain or snow is going to start or stop within the next hour for the user's current location and each saved location, independently.

 Siri

-Siri can now work offline on device with an A12 Bionic chip or later, responding faster to common requests supported locally without need for Internet connection.
+Siri can now work offline on iPhones with an A12 Bionic chip or later, responding faster to common requests supported locally without need for Internet connection.

 News

 Apple News has been completely redesigned, featuring more rounded corners.

 Share with Siri

 Siri responds to requests such as "Hey Siri, share this with [name]" or "send this to [name]" to share screen content using Messages.
 Items such as images, web pages, Apple Music or Podcasts, Apple News stories, and Maps locations will share the actual content (or a link to it).
 For content Siri cannot share, Siri will send a screenshot, notifying the user.

 Announce Notifications: with announce notifications update in iOS 15, Siri can read all incoming notifications aloud and allow users to speak a response to them.
 This can be enabled for specific apps.